Sergendel/FitBeat/README.md

 **FitBeat** — LLM-powered Music Recommendation Agent

-FitBeat transforms your emotional or situational descriptions (e.g., "music for intense gym training" or "playlist for a child's birthday party") into personalized MP3 playlists.
+FitBeat is an LLM-powered Music Recommendation Agent that transforms emotional or situational descriptions (e.g., "music for intense gym training" or "playlist for a child's birthday party") into personalized playlists.

 ## 📌 How It Works (Quick Overview)